Balancing School and Social Life: the Story of Sarah

 “Why do you even care?
 It's just school,” they all say.

-I give in, and stay at her my friend’s house until very late, leaving me no time to study.
+I give in and stay at my friend’s house until very late, leaving me no time to study.
 I decide to just “wing it” during my quiz the next day.

 On Thursday, I get my quiz back.
 I failed.
 My first ever F. I am immediately extremely regretful of my decisions on Monday.

 And I don’t.
-Every Friday, Saturday, Sunday, Monday over the next few weeks I decline my friends' invitations.
+Every Friday, Saturday, Sunday, and Monday over the next few weeks, I decline my friends' invitations.
 I frown each of these days, scrolling through social media, looking over the pictures they post together: shopping in the city, the movie theater after school on Friday, and Molly’s birthday party.
-I wished I could be there and considered accepting their invites, but I held myself back because I knew I could not break my self promise.
+I wished I could be there and considered accepting their invites, but I held myself back because I knew I could not break my self-promise.

 “Socializing is a distraction,” I repeat enough times to somewhat believe it.

-Eventually, my friends stopped inviting me.
-My grades improved, but I couldn’t help but feel left out.
+Eventually, my friends stop inviting me.
+My grades improve, but I can’t help but feel left out.

 After Stacy and Rebecca’s joint birthday party, which all of my classmates went to except me, I approached my older sister: Mira, a freshman in high school.
 My sister tells me how the same thing happened to her, and advises me,

 “First, speak to your friends about how you’re feeling.
-I’m sure they’re not leaving you out on purpose” she says.
-“When this happened to me, I discovered I needed to find the balance.
-So, now I let myself hangout with my friends 1-2 nights a week, and I can’t have school or work due the next day when I do it.”
+I’m sure they’re not leaving you out on purpose,” she says.
+“When this happened to me, I discovered I needed to find a balance.
+So, now I let myself hang out with my friends 1-2 nights a week, and I can’t have school or work due the next day when I do it.”

 Applying my sister’s advice, I speak to my friends the next day.
 I explain to them how left out I have been feeling and how I would still want to be invited to hang out.
 My friends all feel horrible.

 “We’re sorry, Sarah.
-It’s just that we thought you would say no and there’s no point,” Stacy says.
+It’s just that we thought you would say no and there was no point,” Stacy says.

 “Yeah, we miss hanging out with you,” Molly adds.